beautiful painted historic Peranakan houses

 a beautiful example of Peranakan painted houses

 Acid Bar is at the front of Emerald Hill, on Orchard Road.
-It is packed solid on weekends with people enjoying their cocktails while listening to the live music.
+It is packed solid on weekends with locals enjoying their cocktails while listening to the live music.
+Enjoy a wide selection of cocktails, craft beers, and wines, along with a menu featuring delicious bar bites like satay and truffle fries.

 Que Pasa is an authentic Spanish tapas bar, serving 60 wines from all around the world.
 It is also located in a 1910 Peranakan shophouse.